Why every millisecond matters

 Astro 5 natively supports edge deployment via the Cloudflare adapter, combining the benefits of static generation with server-side flexibility.

-Critical CSS and Code Splitting
+Critical CSS and code splitting

 Critical CSS